 Michael Sahota gives us one view that the agile manifesto can be simplified to people over process.
 This set of people beliefs, enable us to make decisions that optimise our people to succeed in solving complex adaptive problems.

-They go further to say that it is best not to have a solid blueprint of centralised control that defines culture and behaviours but to let leaders and managers stand outside of the process and identify the minimum constraints and create the context to produce self-organisation.
+They go further to say that it is best not to have a solid blueprint of centralised control that defines culture and behaviours.
+And rather let leaders and managers stand outside of the process and identify the minimum constraints and create the context to produce self-organisation.

 Self-organisation is the process whereby order arises from local interactions without external control.